 What Can You Learn From It: Following three families as they struggle to prepare for winter in the harsh realities of the Montana wilderness will help give you a glimpse into life before technology.

 You’ll learn how to prepare food, cut wood, prep a cabin for storms, and much more.
 Watching this, you might feel inspired to move to Montana and live off the land.
-Or you might feel like buying more technology.
+Or you might feel like buying more technology and material comforts of the 21st century.
 Either way, it’s informative and offers plenty of history lessons along the way.

-Where Can You Watch It: “Frontier House” is currently unavailable for streaming.
-However, you can access it on PBS Thirteen.
+Where Can You Watch It: “Frontier House” is currently unavailable for streaming on most platforms.
+However, you can find it on THIRTEEN PBS.

 What Can You Learn From It: If you’re truly interested in learning basic survival skills, this is the show to watch.
 Survivalist Les Stroud worked as a wilderness guide and a survival instructor before the show.
 On “Survivorman,” you’ll learn shelter building, primitive fire, what and when to eat, how to find water, and much more.
 If you ever head into the backcountry and want to learn how to survive if you get lost, watch this show.

-Where Can You Watch It: You can watch many episodes on fubuTV, Discovery+, Amazon Instant Video, iTunes, Google Play, and Vudu.
+Where Can You Watch It: You can watch many of the show’s 51 episodes on fubuTV, Discovery+, Amazon Instant Video, iTunes, Google Play, and Vudu.

 Pro Tip: Learn these important basic survival skills everyone should know from watching survival TV shows.